Bothwell Regional Health Center Notice of Privacy Practices

 - Disaster Relief Incidents.
 Unless you object, we may use or disclose your PHI to a public or private entity authorized to assist in disaster relief efforts such as the American Red Cross.

 - Persons Involved in Your Care.
-Unless you object, we may use or disclose your PHI to friends, family members, personal representative or others involved in your health care or paying for some or all of your health care.
+Unless you object, we may use or disclose your PHI to friends, family members, personal representatives or others involved in your health care or paying for some or all of your health care.

 - Workers Compensation.
 We may use or disclose your PHI to comply with worker's compensation laws or other similar programs.